 Christmas is all about magic.
-What better way to spend it than visiting a beautiful Italian city?
-Here are our top 10 choices for an unforgettable Christmas!
+What better way to spend it than visiting a marvelous city?
+Here are our top 10 tips on where to spend Christmas in Italy.

 Christmas's colours, scents, and melodies invade Italy's big cities and towns.
 From North to South, our country looks enchanting during the Christmas holidays.
 Try to choose where to spend these days by reading our article.
 Spoiler alert: one city won't be enough!